-At all sites owned by Acxiom, where technologies such as “cookies” are used, web-browsers can be set to notify individuals when a cookie is received.
+At all sites owned by or partnered with Acxiom, where technologies such as “cookies” are used, web-browsers can be set to notify individuals when a cookie is received.
 This will give individuals the chance to choose whether to accept it or not.
 Detail explanation of the way cookies work is available at www.cookiecentral.com

 Acxiom UK Digital Advertising Products Opt-Out

 To opt out of Acxiom’s digital advertising products, click the opt out link below.
 Acxiom also participates in the Online Behavioural Advertising Icon program which enables the consumer to learn about how a tailored ad was developed and offer a choice about receiving future tailored ads.
 To learn about the Advertising Option Icon displayed in online advertising solutions that leverage behavioural advertising click here.

 Opting out of Acxiom digital advertising products does not mean you will no longer receive digital advertising.
 It does mean that Acxiom will no longer collect or share digital advertising data about you with our clients.